Wang Yan (Jin dynasty)

 Wang Yan (256 – 5 May 311), courtesy name Yifu, was a Chinese politician.
-He served as a minister and was one of the pure conversation leaders of the Jin dynasty (266–420).
+A member of the Wang clan of Langya, he served as a minister and was one of the Qingtan leaders of the Western Jin.
 During the reign of Emperor Hui of Jin, Wang Yan grew popular among the court for his mastery in Qingtan and for being a patron of Xuanxue.
 Wang Yan vacillated between the warring princes during the War of the Eight Princes until he ended up with Sima Yue, who gave him a considerable amount of power in his administration.
-After Yue died in April 311, Wang Yan led his funeral procession but was ambushed and later executed by the Han Zhao general, Shi Le at Ningping City (寧平; in modern Zhoukou, Henan).
+After Yue died in April 311, Wang Yan led his funeral procession but was ambushed and later executed by the Han-Zhao general, Shi Le at Ningping City (寧平; in modern Zhoukou, Henan).
 Though a bright scholar, Wang Yan was often associated by traditional historians as one of the root causes for Western Jin's demise due to his influential beliefs.

 Early life and career

-Wang Yan was born in Langya commandery as part of the same Wang clan that his cousin Wang Rong, a member of the famous Seven Sages of the Bamboo Groves, came from.
-When he was 14 years old, he met with his uncle Yang Hu at Luoyang.
-Yang Hu and others were impressed with the way he spoke but Wang was very arrogant towards his uncle.
+Wang Yan was born in Langya commandery as part of the same Wang clan that his cousin Wang Rong, a member of the famous Seven Sages of the Bamboo Grove, came from.
+When he was 14 years old (by East Asian reckoning), he met with Yang Hu at Luoyang.
+Yang Hu and others were impressed with the way he spoke, while Wang was not overly deferential towards Yang despite his young age.
 He became the talk of the town, so much so that the minister Yang Jun wanted to marry him to his daughter.
 However, Wang Yan was not fond of Yang Jun, so he pretended to go mad to avoid him.

 In 273, Emperor Wu of Jin was looking for talents to help safeguard the northern frontiers.
-Wang Yan loved to discuss military strategies and was particularly enthusiastic in talking about the "horizontal and vertical alliances (連橫/合縱)".
-For these reasons, he was recommended by Lu Qin (盧欽) to serve as the Administrator of Liaodong.
+Wang Yan loved to discuss military strategies and was particularly enthusiastic in talking about "horizontal and vertical alliances (連橫/合縱)".
+For these reasons, he was recommended by Lu Qin (盧欽; grandson of Lu Zhi) to serve as the Administrator of Liaodong.
 Wang Yan was not pleased with his given position and refused to take it.
-It was then when Wang Yan decided to focus less on worldly affairs and dedicate his time on studying "Qingtan" or "Pure talks".
+It was then when Wang Yan decided to focus less on worldly affairs and dedicate his time on studying Qingtan or "pure conversations".